abeyene/ip/README.md

 Each unit uses assertions for key protocol checks.
 Each unit targets high functional coverage.

-Run a testbench with a tool such as Verilator or Questa:
+Run a testbench with vcs or verilator (coming soon):

 ```
 make sim